Prudhvisurya/Projects/README.md

 ## Usage

-1. Run the application: `npm start`
+1. Run the application: cd path/to/your/project
+2. Run this command:node app.js

-2. Open a web browser and navigate to `http://localhost:3000`
+3. Open a web browser and navigate to `http://localhost:3000`

 Enter your name, click the button, and follow the prompts to see the list of DevOps tools.